bernizhel/infrastructure/README.md

 - Now you have your changes issued and deployed
 - The issue is closed automatically, a new release branch is created
 - Merge the PR
-- Push new changes to the release branch
+- Push new changes to the release branch, to make the release workflow run again

 ### Specific workflows